nhsconnect/Events-Management/index.md

 ## Event Message Implementation Guides

-The following implementation guides give detail around the content and use of the event messages proposed by different programs.
+The following implementation guides give detail around the content and use of the event messages defined by different programs.
 The [Supported Event Messages](overview_supported_events.html) page list the event messages currently supported by the NEMS for publication and subscription.

 | Implementation Guide | Description | Date Events Available |
 | --- | --- | --- |